danburonline/spatial-place/README.md

 # Spatial Place

-Spatial Place is the title of my bachelor thesis project, in which I research the production-grade and deployable applicability of brain-machine interface technology via the cloud to extend human-computer interaction for web-based virtual reality applications.
+Spatial Place is the title of my bachelor thesis project, in which I research the production-grade and deployable applicability of brain-computer interface technology via the cloud to extend human-computer interaction for web-based virtual reality applications.

 ## Background